DIPlib/diplib/src/documentation/image.md

 ```

 This concept naturally scales with image dimensionality.
 Strides can be
 negative, and need not be ordered in any particular way.
-This allows an
+This allows a
-`%Image` object to contain a regular subset of the pixels of another
+`%dip::Image` object to contain a regular subset of the pixels of another
 image, but still point to the same physical memory block.
 Here are some
 examples: